qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Requirements
 ************

 Following is a list of requirements for the Clowder software.
-Besides JAVA you can have all other services/software installed on other machines and can configure Clowder to communicate with these services.
+Besides Java you can have all other services/software installed on other machines and can configure Clowder to communicate with these services.
 Items marked as always are hard requirements (Java and mongo), the others are only required if you want to enable certain features in Clowder.

 ============== ======= ==================== =====
 Software       Version Required for         Notes